preactjs/preact/README.md

 ## Getting Started

 > 💁 _**Note:** You [don't need ES2015 to use Preact](https://github.com/developit/preact-in-es3)... but give it a try!_

-The easiest way to get started with Preact is to use [Preact CLI](https://github.com/preactjs/preact-cli).
-This simple command-line tool wraps up the best possible tooling for you, and even keeps things like Webpack and Babel up-to-date as they change.
-Best of all, it's easy to understand!
-Start a project or compile for production in a single command (`preact build`), with no configuration needed and best practices baked in! 🙌

 #### Tutorial: Building UI with Preact